isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Alternative

-If you can't use exceptions (e.g. because your code is full of old-style raw-pointer use or because there are hard-real-time constraints), consider using a style that returns a pair of values:
+If you can't use exceptions (e.g., because your code is full of old-style raw-pointer use or because there are hard-real-time constraints), consider using a style that returns a pair of values:

     int val;
     int error_code;